pusher/feeds-client-js/README.md

 ### `feed.getHistory`

 Query a `feed` for historical items.
+Private feeds require `READ` permission – see [auth docs](TODO).
 Takes a single options object with the following properties.

 - `fromId`: [optional] look back in the past from this ID; retrieves items